 Mountain lion pictures are quite difficult to capture because they are an especially elusive animal.
 These cats are natives of the Americas.
 Their habitats range from the Canadian Yukon to the southern Andes of South America.
 This is the widest range of any large wild terrestrial mammal in the Western Hemisphere.
 This large spread of the species is possible only because the mountain lion is an incredibly adaptable species.
 They’re a generalist species that are able to feel at home in varying environments and conditions.
 They garnered so many names because this wide range led to different areas developing preferred names for their cats.
-However, this spread out geography and stealthy behavior doesn’t always work in favor of those trying to track them down.
+However, this spread out geography and stealthy behavior doesn’t always work in favor of those trying to track them down for mountain lion photography.
 Despite the challenge, it was a rewarding experience to capture these mountain lion pictures.

 A UNIQUE CAT